 Bill Beigel offers not only a rare level of expertise and experience in tracking down the details around the death of a war veteran, but interpreting their meaning – and understanding their significance to the veterans’ families.

-Bill provides expert research services and provides documents, reports and a full analysis with circumstances, causes of death, correspondence, compelling stories, and heroic last deeds, place of death and location of remains, gratefully honoring the memories of those who gave their lives, as well as their families and the comrades who served alongside them.
+Bill provides expert research services and provides documents, reports and a full analysis with circumstances, service histories, causes of death, correspondence, compelling stories, and heroic last deeds, place of death and location of remains, gratefully honoring the memories of those who gave their lives, as well as their families and the comrades who served alongside them.

 Bill Beigel earned a Bachelor of Arts Degree in History (1980) and a Master of Arts Degree in Geography (1983), both from UCLA.